boozallen/ads-final/documentation/DevOps-Process.md

 ![3_cont_deploymt_man_test_v1](https://cloud.githubusercontent.com/assets/12210910/8342219/89003822-1a98-11e5-9fd7-f85313296e6f.png)

-**Continuous Deployment =** is a natural next step once all the automated tests run successfully after continuous integration using the code in developer integration branch
+**Continuous Deployment =** is a natural next step once all the automated tests run successfully after continuous integration using the code in developer integration branch.
+The gatekeeper of our git flow, in this case our technical architect, merges the changes in the Developer Branch to Release Branch.
+As soon as the merge is complete, Jenkins CI server initiates the automated process for continuous deployment by running unit tests, static analysis, and code quality scan.
+Then Jenkins containerizes the application into a Docker file and deploys the release into the Release Environments.
+The team is notified in Slack when the build is deployed as seen on the below image:

+INSERT IMAGE HERE

+**Manual Testing =** is performed on the Release Environment.
+The followint manual test types are performed:

+- Usability testing
+- Story (functional) testing
+- Exploratory testing

 ![4_cont_delivery_v1](https://cloud.githubusercontent.com/assets/12210910/8342223/8bd3c636-1a98-11e5-8faa-6490ea1c3ebf.png)